Marcus Foligno: International play

 Approaching his final junior season in the OHL with the Sudbury Wolves, Foligno was Invited to take part in Canada's 2011 national junior team selection camp for the 2011 World Junior Ice Hockey Championships.
 Making a positive impression, he was later selected to Canada's roster for the tournament, held in his birthplace of Buffalo, New York.
 He completed the tournament with two goals and four points in seven games as Canada claimed the silver medal.

 Personal life

 Foligno was born in Buffalo, New York, the son of former NHL player and Buffalo Sabre Mike Foligno and Janis Foligno.
 Janis died of breast cancer in July 2009.
 Although Marcus was born in the United States, both of his parents are Canadian, making him a dual citizen; Foligno played for Canada in the 2011 World Junior Championship.
-Marcus is the younger brother of former Columbus Blue Jacket captain and current Boston Bruin Nick Foligno.
+Marcus is the younger brother of Chicago Blackhawks forward Nick Foligno.
 He also has two sisters, Lisa Foligno-Carey (married to Dan Carey) and Cara Foligno.
 Cara works in Buffalo, and Lisa works in Peterborough, Ontario.
 Foligno married Natascia Marcantognini on July 15, 2016 in Sudbury, ON.